SrujanNaik/my_shell/README.md

 **Basic Command Excution**

-- [ ] ls: Lists files and directories in the current directory.
+- [x] ls: Lists files and directories in the current directory.

    - Lists files with detailed information (permissions, owner, size, etc.).

-- [ ] cd: Changes the current directory.
+- [x] cd: Changes the current directory.

     - cd ..: Moves to the parent directory.
     - cd ~: Moves to the home directory.

-- [ ] pwd: Displays the current working directory.
+- [x] pwd: Displays the current working directory.
+- [x] type: tell the type of command.
+    - type: builtin
+    - type: excuatbles
+- [x] echo: Displays text on the console.
-- [ ] mkdir: Creates a new directory.
+- [x] mkdir: Creates a new directory.
+- [ ] Run a Program.
 - [ ] touch: Creates an empty file or updates the timestamp of an existing file.
 - [ ] cp: Copies files or directories.
 - [ ] mv: Moves or renames files or directories.